Dorovy/git_exercises/readme.txt

-1.First , I want to say something to you !
+1.First , I want to say something to you !!!
+2.Sencond , I add a line !